muratk5n/thirdwave/en/README.md

 ---

-Ok.. but stopping plastic pollution better than relying on some bugs eating it
+Ok.. but stopping plastic pollution is better than relying on some bugs eating it

 "Bugs across globe are evolving to eat plastic, study finds"